Gotthard Fritzsche

 Gravestone of Gotthard Fritzsche in Lobethal: Hier ruhet im Herrn (Here rests in the Lord), Geboren 20.
 Juni 1797, Gestorben 26.
 Oct.
 1863.

-Gotthard Daniel Fritzsche (20 July 1797 – 26 October 1863) was a Prussian-Australian pastor who became instrumental in furthering that religion in South Australia.
+Gotthard Daniel Fritzsche (20 July 1797 – 26 October 1863) (Note: The gravestone has birthdate as 20 June 1797, not July ("Geboren 20.
+Juni 1797").) was a Prussian Lutheran pastor who became instrumental in furthering that religion in South Australia.
 He was born in Liebenwerda, in the Electorate of Saxony, Germany, and migrated to Australia in 1841.
 From 1842 to 1863, he was pastor of the Evangelical Lutheran Church.
 He died and was buried at Lobethal, South Australia.

 Early life, training, and early ministry

 Gotthard Fritzsche was born in Liebenwerda, in the Electorate of Saxony, where his father was town musician.
 He attended gymnasium in Dresden, but while studying, his hometown became part of Prussia following the Congress of Vienna, so he was required to enter military service for a short period.
 He went to Breslau after his gymnasium training, to receive his university training.
 There he studied under Johann Gottfried Scheibel.
 As was customary, after his university education, he served as a private tutor.

 At his first examination for entering the ministry, he declared himself to be against the Prussian Union, and was banned from ministry in the State church.
 He joined the underground Old Lutheran church as a Flying Pastor, who travelled from place to place disguised as a travelling tradesman, performing secret worship services and rites to those opposed to the State church.
 He was taken on by a man called Zahn, lord of the manor at Turowo, who was a sympathetic Lutheran.
 He was the only Lutheran pastor who is known to have avoided imprisonment, while still remaining in the country.
 After a time, he grew weary of the work, and he travelled to Hamburg.